shivasr/image-processor/README.md

 This is a sample Spring boot-based microservice.
 This contains the following microservices.

-## Dependencies
-* This solution is built on version of JDK 11.
-* This solution requires docker and docker-compose installed on the machine.

 ## Image Processing Service:
 * Listens to requests at image-processing:8080
 * Authenticates the requests based JWT token, extracts client ID, tenant ID.